billionspod/billionspod.github.io/_posts/2016-10-11-3-Times-This-Podcast-Predicted-The-Future.md

 In episode 1 of the podcast **Murphy McLachlan** & Simon started a bar for dogs.

-Mere weeks after recording it was announced that Melbourne would be getting its very own cafe for dogs **The Dog House**, it was around the corner from Simon's house AND IT SERVES BEER FOR DOGS!
+Two weeks after recording it was announced that Melbourne would be getting its very own cafe for dogs **The Dog House**, it was around the corner from Simon's house AND IT SERVES BEER FOR DOGS!

 We even did a bonus episode where the boys went to scope out the competion so you can listen all about it!